manuelamercado/FSND/projects/capstone/starter/backend/README.md

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

+- [psql](https://www.postgresql.org/download/) The core of the PostgreSQL object-relational database management system is available in several source and binary formats.
+The project uses commands of the cli.

+### Setting up the databases:
+* Create a database named 'capstone' using `createdb capstone`.
+You can pass the user if you want.
+Modify the database URI that is in `setup.sh`.
+* Go to `starter` folder: `cd starter`.
+* Run `source setup.sh` to get the environment variables available.

+#### Migrations:
+* Create the initial migrations configuration: `flask db init`.
+* Detects migrations to run `flask db migrate`
+* Upgrade (apply) changes `flask db upgrade`
+* Downgrade changes `flask db downgrade`

 ## Running the server

 From within the `./src` directory first ensure you are working using your created virtual environment.